maloja/pico-matomo/README.md

 # pico-matomo

-Untested Alpha Version!
-Do not use it in productive environments.

 This Plugin will let you enjoy the power of Matomo web analytics for all your [Pico CMS](http://picocms.org) pages.

 ## Installation